Reading Group

 Lean on Me: A Politics of Radical Care by Lynne Segal

-Disability Intimacy: essays on love, care, and desire
+Disability Intimacy: essays on love, care, and desire edited by Alice Wong

 Outgrowing Modernity: navigating complexity, complicity, and collapse with accountability and compassion by Vanessa Machado de Oliveira